 How can I know what’s going on?

 The newsletter is available for free on this website.
-If you’d like to be notified when a new issue is posted, just let us know your name and email address, and we’ll add you to the email reminder list.
+If you’d like to be notified when a new issue is posted, just sign up for the mailing list (see the upper right box on this screen) or send an email to us at [email protected] to let us know your name and email address, and we’ll add you to the email reminder list.
 (Newsletters are currently published on the first of September, November, January, March, and May.)